corrode/corrode.github.io/content/blog/dont-use-preludes-and-globs/index.md

 let t = SomeType::new();
 ```

+{% info(headline="Caution When Hiding Code in Examples", icon="warning") %}

+Be careful with this approach and don't overdo it.
+Try to keep your examples simple and don't hide too much code because it can be a frustrating experience to your users if they copy-paste your examples and they don't work.

+{% end %}

-And to also address the root cause: If you see the urge to add a prelude, because your crate requires importing many modules to be usable, maybe your public API is too large?
-Try to reduce the number of modules and types by refactoring your public API.
-This way, you don't need to hide imports in the first place.
+To address the root cause: If you feel the urge to add a prelude because your crate requires importing many modules to be usable, consider whether your public API is too large.
+Try reducing the number of modules and types by refactoring your public API.
+This way, you won't need to hide imports in the first place.

 ### Reducing boilerplate